isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 title: Departing from Singapore
 permalink: /departing/overview
 ---

-Singapore does not impose any mandatory health requirements on travellers for departure to other countries.
+Singapore does not impose any mandatory health requirements on travellers for departure to other countries/regions.
 However, the following is advised:
 - Check the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">MFA website</a> for the latest travel advisories to other countries/regions.
 - Check with the immigration authority or embassy of your destination country/region on the relevant health requirements imposed on travellers from Singapore, such as Pre-Departure Tests to be taken.
 - If you are intending to return to Singapore, determine the appropriate SafeTravel lanes for your return trip <a href="/arriving/overview" target="_blank">here</a> and seek approvals if necessary.